 - the school’s IT policies, including its Acceptable Use policy and range of Information Security policies covering network security, eSafety, Remote Working and Bring Your Own Device.

 Anyone who works for, or acts on behalf of, the school (including staff, volunteers, governors and service providers) should also be aware of and comply with this Privacy Notice and the school’s data protection policy, which also provides further information about how personal data about those individuals will be used.

-The overall responsibility for Data Protection is the Director of Finance, Resources and Operations [DFRO] as the representative of the data controller.
+The overall responsibility for Data Protection is the Director of Finance and Operations [DFO] as the representative of the data controller.

 For day to day Data Protection matters the school has appointed a Privacy Officer who will deal with all your requests, including formal Subject Access Requests, enquiries concerning the school’s uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this notice and Data Protection Law.